322: Master Ninja I

 You know, last week I made a big mistake.
 I went to a Carol Bly weekend.

 I left my liver in San Francisco.

-A reference to the Frank Sinatra song “I Left My Heart in San Francisco” is a 1953 song written by George Cory and Douglass Cross that became a hit tune for Tony Bennett in 1962, eventually becoming his signature song.
+"I Left My Heart in San Francisco” is a 1953 song written by George Cory and Douglass Cross that became a hit tune for Tony Bennett in 1962, eventually becoming his signature song.
 Sample lyrics: “I left my heart/In San Francisco/High on the hill/It calls to me/To be where little cable cars/Climb halfaway to the stars …”